 Meaning: Thinks of others’ comfort or feelings.

-Example: He was considerate enough to offer his seat to the elderly woman.
+Example: He was considerate enough to offer his seat to the older woman.

 When to use: Everyday kindness and manners.